eirc/git-hipchat-hook/README.md

 And you're done!

-For GitWeb and Redmine integrations (optional) add the following configuration to the `post-receive` hook before the `hipchat-post-receive` source line.
+For GitWeb, CGit and Redmine integrations (optional) add the following configuration to the `post-receive` hook before the `hipchat-post-receive` source line.

+Note that CGit and GitWeb are mutually exclusive.

 ```sh
 CGIT="git.example.com/cgit"